-I've used it for close to a year and would not recommend it until I was sure it's legit.
-It works and I've used it up against a Track Man and the averages and numbers are within yards of each other.
+I've used it for close to a year and didn't want to recommend it until I was sure it's legit.
+It works brilliantly and I've used it up against a Track Man and the averages and numbers are within yards of each other.
 Is a Track Man 100% accurate?
 Who knows, but it's the market leader and costs $25k.

 I've compared it to the actual real life shot on the golf course.
 There is often wind and uneven landing conditions out there, and the SC300 reading are within 5 yards either side of the shot.
 If it says 276 on the machine, it's usually between 270 and 280 on the range finder, shooting back to the tee.